mindspore-ai/mindspore/model_zoo/official/cv/inceptionv3/README.md

   shell:
       Ascend: sh run_eval.sh DEVICE_ID DATA_DIR PATH_CHECKPOINT
-      GPU: sh run_eval_for_gpu.sh DEVICE_ID DATA_DIR PATH_CHECKPOINT
+      GPU: sh run_eval_gpu.sh DEVICE_ID DATA_DIR PATH_CHECKPOINT
 ```

 > checkpoint can be produced in training process.

 ### Result

-Evaluation result will be stored in the example path, you can find result like the followings in `log.txt`.
+Evaluation result will be stored in the example path, you can find result like the followings in `eval.log`.

 ```
 metric: {'Loss': 1.778, 'Top1-Acc':0.788, 'Top5-Acc':0.942}